DavideCarvalho/performanceLog/README.md

 # performance_annotation
 > Annotation to log the performance time of a method

-###### Since Node TIMING API had a breaking change from version 9 to 10, this api only works with Node 9.
-I'll work into make this package able to use on version 9 and 10.
+###### Since Node TIMING API had a breaking change on version 10, this api only works with Node <10.
+I'll work into make this package able to use on version 10.

 This package uses NodeJS `TIMING API`, so it's very accurate!